This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Jump to:

-- Prime Rib Roast Instant Pot Recipe
+- Instant Pot Ribeye Roast

 - Prime Rib Instant Pot Ingredients

-- How to Make Prime Rib in the Instant Pot
+- Prime Rib Roast Instant Pot Instructions

-- Instant Pot Ribeye Roast Expert Tips
+- Ribeye Roast Instant Pot Expert Tips

 - How long do you cook Prime Rib in an Instant Pot?